nrfconnect/sdk-nrfxlib/softdevice_controller/limitations.rst

 DRGN-17724: The AoA transmitter is not supported in LLPM-mode The AoA transmitter can show unspecified behavior when being used in LLPM-mode.

-DRGN-20655: ISO SDUs in Host to Controller direction should not be split into multiple HCI ISO Data packets If the Host provides an SDU that has been split into multiple HCI ISO Data packets without a timestamp, the SDC can assign a wrong timestamp to it.
-  As a result, this SDU can be never transmitted.